shadsvm/talkabout/README.md

 # TalkAbout

-Simplistic chat written in React and Bootstrap with Firebase on backend.
+The project is a realtime chat application that uses React.js and Bootstrap for the front-end development and Firebase for the backend services.
+Users can communicate with each other in real-time, with messages being updated instantly across all connected devices.
+Firebase provides the necessary infrastructure for message storage, authentication, and real-time updates.

 Create your own team, then send a URL to your friend,
 or join to already existing team by pasting a URL.